2022 Guide to Top 5 Accessible Attractions in the UKAlexander Fox

 Eureka!
 The National Children’s Museum in Halifax

+Museums are a perfect activity on those rainy days, and when you are planning a city staycation in the UK.
 Established in 1992, Eureka!
-The Nation Children’s Museum in Halifax was the first children’s museum in the UK.
+The Nation Children’s Museum in Halifax was the first children’s museum in the UK, and luckily for you, it is now completely accessible for wheelchair users.
 The museum offers a wide range of interactive exhibits which explore sound, the digital world and how it operates as well as how domestic life operates on a day-to-day basis.
 The Museum was named one of Britain’s most accessible tourist attractions by tourist boards across the United Kingdom and essential carers are permitted free to the museum.
 This is yet another example of tourist attractions in the UK that are leading the way in accessibility for guests and members of the public across the UK.

 Alexander works for Stairlifts2u and specialises in marketing & market-trend analysis.